inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 description: Exam weightings and test domains
 ---

-> :information_source: To access links to all the services, navigate to the "Appendix" page located in the left navigation bar at the bottom.
-Alternatively, use the search bar, which will direct you to the appropriate page.
+> :information_source: To find links to the services covered, go to the "Appendix" page in the left navigation bar at the bottom.
+You can also search for what you're looking for using the search bar, which will take you to the right page.
+Another option is to browse services by category by clicking on the desired category.

 ## Features